wiremock/wiremock.org/_studio_docs/stateful-scenarios.md

 Assuming there is a "list to-do items" API call used to fetch the list, this must be called twice during the above test, returning no items on the first invocation, and the newly added item on the second.
-Since both of these requests will be identical (same URL, method, request headers), something additional is required for MockLab to differentiate the first and second cases.
+Since both of these requests will be identical (same URL, method, request headers), something additional is required for WireMock to differentiate the first and second cases.

-MockLab's Scenarios solve this problem by providing finite state machines that can be used as additional stub matching conditions.
+WireMock's Scenarios solve this problem by providing finite state machines that can be used as additional stub matching conditions.
 They allow more than one definition of an otherwise identical stub with different responses based on the current state of the machine.